jorgebastida/gordon/docs/faq.rst

 Why my project has some lambdas I've not defined?
 ---------------------------------------------------

-You'll get an in-depth explanation of what these lambdas are in the :doc:`contrib` section, but this...
+You'll get an in-depth explanation of what these lambdas are in the :doc:`contrib` section, but the tl;dr version is that gordon needs those in order to be able to only use CloudFormation to create your resources.

 Why gordon don't let me create other resources